Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 By creating visual representations of their internal experiences, individuals can gain a new perspective and develop a deeper understanding of themselves.
 The art therapist serves as a guide, helping individuals interpret and explore the symbols and images that emerge during the creative process.

 Art therapy also serves as a means for individuals to work through unresolved issues and integrate different parts of themselves.
-The act of creating and transforming art can be a therapeutic and empowering experience, allowing individuals to externalize their internal conflicts and emotions.
+The act of creating and transforming art can be a therapeutic and helping experience, allowing individuals to externalize their internal conflicts and emotions.

 Through this process, individuals can gain a sense of mastery and control over their emotions, leading to increased self-awareness and personal growth.